the-answerai/jira-mcp/PACKAGING.md

 4. Builds the project
 5. Creates a simplified README for the npm package
 6. Publishes to npm Registry
-7. Publishes to GitHub Packages
-8. Creates a git tag for the new version (for push to main/master)
+7. Creates a git tag for the new version (for push to main/master)

 ## Installing and Using the Published Package